columnar-tech/dbc/docs/guides/driver_list.md

 ## Removing Drivers

-Drivers can be removed from the drivers list with the `dbc remove` command:
+Drivers can be removed from a driver list with the `dbc remove` command:

 ```console
 $ dbc remove mysql